The 10 Hiking Essentials You Need to Safely Hit the Trail

 AllTrails: We use the AllTrails app and website to help with navigating and tracking day hikes.
 The user-uploaded content is a great way to discover new routes.

-Google Maps: Did you know you can download Google maps for offline use?
-You can.
-While Google Maps isn’t great for detailed navigation on trail, it is a good backup.
+Google Maps: Did you know you can download Google Maps for offline use?
+While It isn’t great for detailed navigation on trails, it is a good backup.

-Always assume that you won’t have a cell signal while hiking, so you need to download the area you’re going to be hiking in prior to departing.
-Double check the maps have properly downloaded at home by putting your phone in airplane mode and checking that you still have access to your maps.
+Always assume that you won’t have a cell signal while hiking, so you need to download the area you’ll be hiking in prior to departing.
+Double-check that the maps have been properly downloaded at home by putting your phone in airplane mode and checking that you still have access to them.

 Our Take: We recommend downloading maps on two different apps.
 If one app crashes or won’t load, you will have a backup.
 If you are hiking with two people, make sure both people download the maps.
 There is no downside to having a few digital redundancies.